 The Company records property and equipment at cost less accumulated depreciation.
 Expenditures for major renewals and improvements which extend the life or usefulness of the asset are capitalized.
 Items of an ordinary repair or maintenance nature are charged directly to operating expense as incurred.
 The Company periodically reviews the estimated useful lives assigned to property and equipment, and the Company changes its estimates to reflect the results of those reviews.
 During the first quarter of 2014, the Company completed such a review and, as a result, decreased the estimated useful lives of laboratory and office and computer equipment from four years to three years.
-Separately, the estimated useful lives of leasehold improvements was increased from four years to five years.
-The effect of this change in estimate for the three months and six months ended June 30, 2014 is not material to the Company's financial position or results of operations.
+Separately, the estimated useful lives of furniture and fixtures and leasehold improvements was increased from four years to five years.
+The effect of this change in estimate for the three months and nine months ended September 30, 2014 is not material to the Company's financial position or results of operations.